 Maybe you have a friend who thinks that they’ve been everywhere and done everything, or maybe you’re planning a night out with someone you’ve been dating for five-plus years, and you want to try something new.
 Here are some places that are unlike any others.
-A few have live music, some are hidden, and at least one of them has a room where you can retrieve your own cider from a barrel the size of a young elephant.
+A few have entertainment, some are hidden, and at least one of them has a room where you can retrieve your own cider from a barrel the size of a young elephant.
 All of these restaurants are as much about the experience as they are about the food, and each one of them will make you want to start a Tumblr about your new and interesting lifestyle.

 There are lots of Korean barbecue places in the city, but Cote is just a little bit different.
 It’s on the upscale side (but not prohibitively expensive), and they serve cuts of meat that you’d expect to find in a steakhouse.
 They also do a “Butcher’s Feast” that comes with banchan, soup, and dessert, and the cocktails are excellent.
 Plus, it looks sort of like a nightclub where the tables happen to have grills in the middle.
 So if you need a fun place to eat with a group, make a reservation here.

 Not every restaurant gives you the option of closing yourself off from the world, but Ichiran does.
 In addition to a more straightforward dining room, this ramen spot in Bushwick has some one-person stations where you can eat your food in what is essentially a sit-down voting booth.
-You also write your order on a slip of paper and pass it to server through a window in front of you, so you don’t actually have to interact with anyone while you eat.
+You also write your order on a slip of paper and pass it to your server through a window in front of you, so you don’t actually have to interact with anyone while you eat.